sentgine/crudwizard/README.md

 - Laravel 10.x or higher.
 - PHP 8.0 or higher.
-- Use Tailwind CSS to make your life easier
+- Use Tailwind CSS to make your life easier.

 ## Installation